 There are certain steps you can take to lower your seasonal bills such as better insulation, window coverings, not running appliances at peak hours, and so forth.
-However, there are also some things you can do to bring down your bill year round.

 If you think I'm overstating this, by the way, the EPA estimates that consumers spend more than $10 billion annually in wasted electricity on vampire electronics.
-With that in mind, let's get started.

-The first step is to unplug anything you're not using, including small things like chargers.
+Besides turning things off, you'll want to unplug anything you're not using, including small things like chargers.
 Even when these aren't charging your smartphone or tablet, they still use up power.

 However, your charger is just a fledging vampire.
 The big power-suckers in your house are your TV and computer.
 Sadly, these are also the hardest to unplug, because we tend to hide their cables away.

 This is where a surge protector comes in handy.
 These don't just protect your gadgets from power surges.
 When you flip the switch on a surge protector, your gadgets behave as if they've been unplugged.

 There are some gadgets that need to stay on, though, like an internet modem, router or cable box.
 These are usually next to things you want to turn off, like a computer, printer or TV.

 In that case, grab one of these handy standby killers now.
 Just plug your TV into it and then plug it into a wall outlet.
 Whenever your TV is in standby mode, it will cut power to it automatically without affecting the cable box.